dicey44/manga-library/README.md

-# library-project
+# Manga-Library
-A small library project using JS
+A library to track and store the manga that you read.